rene0/linux-ports/README.md

     # echo 'kld_list="linux" >> /etc/rc.conf
 ```

-Proceed to change the compatibility level of the Linux kernel OS release by running the
+Proceed to change the compatibility level of the Linux kernel OS release by running
-following command:
+the following command: asdf
 ```
     # sysctl compat.linux.osrelease=2.6.18
 ```